Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

-Unlike other testers the non-contact style of voltage detector does not need bare wires to find stray or unwanted voltage - it can detect such voltage right through insulation without ever coming into contact with the voltage source.
+Unlike other testers, the non-contact style of voltage detector does not need bare wires to find stray or unwanted voltage; it can detect such voltage right through insulation without ever coming into contact with the voltage source.

-As a safety device in the home the AC voltage tester is nearly unparalleled in its use and low cost.
-As a professional electrician I feel it is important enough that I carry two—one detector in my pocket at all times and a spare in the truck in case the batteries go dead or I lose or damage the first.
+As a safety device in the home, the AC voltage tester is nearly unparalleled in its use and low cost.
+As a professional electrician, I feel it is important enough that I carry two—one detector in my pocket at all times and a spare in the truck in case the batteries go dead or I lose or damage the first.

-Cost can vary from only a few dollars to nearly $100 for fancy ones with capabilites that few people will ever use.
+Cost can vary from only a few dollars to nearly $100 for fancy ones with capabilities that few people will ever use.
 A good rule of thumb is somewhere around $20 for a good quality voltage detector that should last a lifetime.
 Don't buy based merely on price—this is your safety and possibly your life that you are protecting.

 Most voltage detectors will both light up and beep when in the presence of AC voltage.
-The tester may or may not need to be turned on - I prefer the older fluke brand that is on all the time as there have been occasions where I need to leave the detector in place while observing from a distance and some detectors require that you hold a switch on when in use.
+The tester may or may not need to be turned on; I prefer the older fluke brand that is on all the time, as there have been occasions where I need to leave the detector in place while observing from a distance and some detectors require that you hold a switch on when in use.

 AC voltage can come in many different voltages and most detectors will read from around 50 volts to as much as 600 volts or more.
-These testers will not read DC voltage, however - they cannot be used, for instance, for working on an automobile.
+These testers will not read DC voltage, however; they cannot be used, for instance, for working on an automobile.

 Most voltage detectors use small "watch" style batteries for their operation, but some use AAA size batteries that are more available (anyone with children likely has a stock of them in the house).

-How to use an AC voltage detector / tester
+How to Use an AC Voltage Detector/Tester

 The biggest single use for these testers is simply testing for the presence of voltage before working on something electrical.
 Examples might be when changing a light fixture out for a new one or installing a new light switch and the worker needs to know the power is off in the wires they will be working with.